muhdnabil370/Cyclistic_bike/README.md

 The primary dataset used for this analysis is the "202301-divvy-tripdata.csv","202302-divvy-tripdata.csv","202303-divvy-tripdata.csv","202304-divvy-tripdata.csv","202305-divvy-tripdata.csv","202306-divvy-tripdata.csv","202307-divvy-tripdata.csv","202308-divvy-tripdata.csv","202309-divvy-tripdata.csv","202310-divvy-tripdata.csv","202311-divvy-tripdata.csv","202312-divvy-tripdata.csv" file containing detailed information about the Cyclistic that use by the client.

 ### Tools
-- Excel - Data cleaning
+- R Studio - Data validation and cleaning
-- R Studio - Data analysis and creating visualization
+- Tableau - Visualization

 ### Data Cleaning Preparation